ADS-Group-15/eu-productivity-modeling/README.md

 Project Organization
 ------------

-The project stucture follows the standard of data science.
+The project structure follows the standard in data science.

 ```
 $ pip install cookiecutter